thumbliner/thumbliner/reading.md

 layout: default
 title: "Thumbliner — Reading"
 permalink: /reading/
+parent: About
 ---

 # Reading
+Recommended for literary quality, despite points of disagreement.
 There is something on this page to offend everyone.

 | Title | Author | Year | Link | Comments |